Engee documentation

 Parameters

-Start of dead zone - lower boundary of dead zone
+# Start of dead zone — the lower boundary of the dead zone

-Sets the lower limit of dead zone.
-The Start of dead zone value must be less than or equal to End of dead zone.
-When the input value is less than Start of dead zone, the block shifts the output value down by the Start of dead zone value.
+Sets the lower limit of the dead zone.
+Meaning Start of dead zone must be less than or equal to End of dead zone.
+When the input value is less than Start of dead zone, then the block shifts the output value down by the value Start of dead zone.

 LowerValue

-End of dead zone - upper boundary of dead zone
+# End of dead zone — the upper limit of the dead zone

-Sets the upper limit of dead zone.
-The End of dead zone value must be greater than or equal to Start of dead zone.
-When the input value is greater than End of dead zone, the block shifts the output value down by the End of dead zone value.
+Sets the upper limit of the dead zone.
+Meaning End of dead zone must be greater than or equal to Start of dead zone.
+When the input value is greater than End of dead zone, then the block shifts the output value down by the value End of dead zone.

 UpperValue